It’s the end of term-woo hoo! It must be time for the long anticipated Pizza Express Party.

 Wow can’t quite believe we have made it to the end of the school year with 8 weeks off from weekly Guiding meetings.
 I’m definitely ready for the break to recharge and have some exciting ideas for September.
 Still can’t quite believe I’ve now got 2 years of guide leading under my belt – it’s gone in a flash!

 Not to be too boastful but my confidence to run the units (along with my awesome Assistant Leaders Jo and Victoria) has really grown this year and I have crazily accepted the challenge of organising our first Brownie pack holiday in March.
 We have taken the girls on more trips than ever before (Clip and Climb, Gosforth Wildlife Trust, Disney on Ice included), attempted baking using the oven! and have a good supply of campfire songs under our belt.
-My original 5 year old Rainbows who joined back in September 2014 are now leaving and all heading to Brownies so I consider that a good job done!
+My original 5-year-old Rainbows who joined back in September 2014 are now leaving and all heading to Brownies so I consider that a good job is done!

 Pizza Express Party

-To celebrate the end of term, we decided to book in for a Pizza making night at our local branch of Pizza Express on Gosforth High Street.
+To celebrate the end of term, we decided to book in for a Pizza making night at our local branch of Pizza Express Restaurant on Gosforth High Street.
 The restaurant was refurbished back in 2015 and has local artwork which is inspired by the Tyne Bridges and the Pet Shop Boys (Neil Tennant is a Gosforth native).